 Students with medical conditions are supported by the schools' First Aiders.
 The school is currently working on an asthma policy as well as its medication administration guidelines.
-A school First Aider monitors the medication, Epipens and inhalers which are kept on site.
-She liaises with parents if and when medication, Epipens and inhalers need to be replaced.
+First Aider monitor the medication, pupil specific auto injectors and generic inhalers which are kept on site (spare auto injectors provided by parents).
+School liaise with parents if and when medication, autoinjectors and inhalers need to be replaced.
 (It is the responsibility of the parent to replace and dispose of out of date medication.)
 Staff are given advice and strategies on how best to support any pupils with medical conditions and receive annual training on how to deal with allergies.
-Diabetes and Epilepsy Nurses also deliver training to staff as needed.
+Diabetes and Epilepsy Nurses also deliver in person training to staff as needed and also direct to web based training.